dzuris/theory_learning/README.md

 ## Getting started

-This is overview of instructions which you will need to work with the program locally.
+This is overview of instructions you need to work with the program locally.

 ### Prerequisities